 The government feels supported by the balanced initial reactions from Muslim organisations in the Netherlands."

-Spokesmen for these organisations were quoted as expressing relief: "The pictures are atrocious, but the film is not as shocking as expected" and "Fitna represents a caricature of Islam".
+Spokesmen for these organizations were quoted as expressing relief: “The pictures are atrocious, but the film is not as shocking as expected” and “Fitnah represents a caricature of Islam”.
 National alert levels, which recently went up, have not been raised any further.

 This publication HULIQ.com does not agree with associating Islam with Violence.
 If that is true then associating Christianity in the Middle Ages with violence is true too.
 Religion is not what people make of it, but people learn about religion from the acts of those people who claim the carriers of that particular religion.